 Obesity is a complex disease that requires more than just willpower to solve.
-Behavior change, dietary change, and exercise combat obesity at its root cause and can treat it for good.
+Behavior change, dietary change, and lifestyle improvements combat obesity at its root cause and can treat it for good.

 Over 70 million adults in U.S. are obese, plus 99 million are overweight.